EightBarren7/AlexNet-Pytorch/README.md

 A pytorch implementations for AlexNet.

 The introduction to AlexNet can be found in [link](https://zhuanlan.zhihu.com/p/376526296).

+Construction of anaconda and pytorch deep learning environment can be found in [link](https://zhuanlan.zhihu.com/p/443147240)
 # 1.Settings
 Using these steps to prepare.